Luca-Hu/Shopme_APP/README.md

 This application is a very functional and interactive Ecommerce project.
 It was divided into admin part and customer part.
 Each part was responsible for different functions.
 The admin part allows administrators to manage all entity modules.
 The customer part allows customers to browse products and place orders.

 **This web application has been deployed on Heroku, so you can directly access it through the link provided below.
-But I suggest you take a look at the description in advance.
+But I suggest you take a look at the description in advance.**

-- As administraters of the website:
+- Admin part link :(for administraters)

 https://shopme-admin-yihu.herokuapp.com/

-- As visitors and customers:
+- Customer part link : (for visitors and customers)

 https://shopme-customer-yihu.herokuapp.com/